Kartik03bhatt/Image_to_speech/README.md

 # Text_to_speech_from_image
-This Python application can read text from image using AWS services like AMAZON POLLY and AMAZON TEXTRACT.\n This python script use boto3 to communicate with AWS to use services.
+This Python application can read text from image using AWS services like AMAZON POLLY and AMAZON TEXTRACT.

+This python script use boto3 to communicate with AWS to use services.
 In AWS, Amazon Textract extract text from image and store it in a string and
 Amazin Polly will convert this string to audio.